I love the outdoors and sharing my experiences with readers.

 This winding trail from the Visitor's Center is a paved path with interspersed steps.
 The variety of plants and breathtaking panoramic views all around will demand your attention throughout the trip down.

 At the bottom of the stairs (but not the bottom of the canyon) is a "Y" intersection.
 Take the trail to the right to follow the loop around the "island" and past the 25 cliff dwellings which will ultimately lead back to this same point.
 Additional dwellings can be seen on the far walls of the canyon.
 The pueblos range from those almost completely intact to those with front and side walls barely existent.
 Try to imagine living on these cliffs, from the snow in winter, to hot dry summer days.
-The overhanging lip of cliff would provide some relief from the weather but wouldn't completely protect against it.
+The overhanging lip of the cliff would provide some relief from the weather but wouldn't completely protect against it.

 Usually built by women, the cliff dwellings were made in shallow caves created by water and wind.
-With a natural roof, floor and back wall, the one room pueblos had side and front walls fashioned from rocks held together with mortar.
+With a natural roof, floor, and back wall, the one-room pueblos had side and front walls fashioned from rocks held together with mortar.

 The Return Trip